'Reay' Nannyberry Seed

-Overview: The ‘Reay’ seed strain was developed specifically for tree planting in the Canadian prairies.
-It is a composite of selected parent trees from native stands and shelterbelts.
+Overview: The ‘Reay’ seed strain has proven to be well adapted for tree planting in the Canadian prairies.
+It is a composite of selected parent trees from natural stands.
 The seed strain is named in honour of John Reay, a tree planting inspector at the Forest Nursery Station from 1914 to 1924.

 Fruits: Bluish-black drupe, 8-12 mm long with thin sweet edible flesh.

 SEED TREATMENT / SOWING